MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-relnote-beta-channel.md

 **Note:** This feature is a controlled feature rollout.
 If you don't see this feature, check back as we continue our rollout.

-### Site compatibilty impacting changes
+### Site compatibility impacting changes

 - **CSS Container Queries flat tree lookup.** The specification for container queries changed to look up flat tree ancestors.
-This change is only relevant for shadow DOM where an element will now be able to see non-named containers inside shadow trees into which the element or one of its ancestors are slotted, even if the CSS rule does not use `::part()` or `::slotted()`.
+This change is only relevant for shadow DOM where an element will now be able to see non-named containers inside shadow trees into which the element or one of its ancestors is slotted, even if the CSS rule doesn't use `::part()` or `::slotted()`.

 - **CSS Nesting: The nested declarations rule.** Keeps bare declarations following a nested rule in their place, by wrapping those declarations in `CSSNestedDeclarations` rules during parsing.